-Pepino's history of human use began around the 15th century, with the rise of the Incan Empire.
-It was grown widely in the Andes for its light, melon-like taste as well as its nutritional value, and it became a staple of the Incan diet.
-In fact, it was so popular that all naturally-occurring pepino varieties were used for food or cultivation and no known wild strains remain.
+The pepino fruit, also known as pepino melon, has been grown widely in the Andes for centuries.
+Highly valued for its light, melon-like taste as well as its nutritional value, it became a staple of the Incan diet.
+In fact, it was so popular that all naturally-occurring pepino varieties were used for food or cultivation, and no known wild strains remain.
 Until recently, the plant was not widely grown outside of the South American countries where it is native.
 However, in recent years, it has been gaining commercial popularity as its health benefits have become better known.

 Pepino Medicinal Properties